-Once the search information is submitted by pressing the enter key or clicking the icon, the map shows a pin for the location and icons for the locations of nearby Base Stations.
+Once the search information is submitted by pressing the enter key or clicking the icon, the map shows a pin for the location and the estimated path quality to nearby Base Stations (See Path Quality below).
 The green areas on the map reflect areas of high quality radio reception.

 Right-clicking on an empty area of the map provides a short cut for checking coverage.
 This creates a pin at the clicked location and opens the Location Information dialog.
 Selecting the Path Quality tab shows the estimated path quality to nearby Base Stations (See Path Quality below).

 The Coverage Layer is designed to display predicted network coverage of Base Stations within a given area.
 The layer is comprised of all viewsheds corresponding to the Base Stations within the Map's viewport, and presented as green image overlays.